Chemical Substance Management and Legal Compliance

 The Nidec Group’s Approach to Chemical Management

-A global business enterprise, the NIDEC Group pays close attention to the use and storage of chemical substances at each business site to prevent leakage and to reduce the use and emissions of chemical substances as much as possible as part of improvements and innovations in production processes.
+As a global business entity, the NIDEC Group pays close attention to the use and storage of chemical substances at each business site to prevent leakage, and to reduce the use and emissions of chemical substances as much as possible as part of improvements through innovations in production processes.
 We also utilize information systems and analytical techniques to comprehensively comply with international regulations regarding hazardous chemical substances contained in our products.

 Preventing Chemical Leakage

-The NIDEC Group is promoting the acquisition of ISO 14001 and ISO 45001 certification, and is building and operating a management system based on these.
-As part of this, we identify environmental aspects and hazard sources, conduct risk assessments, and decide on management, striving to prevent chemical substance leaks and ensure thorough management in the event of a disaster.
-We also conduct regular audits and education to raise employee awareness of pollution prevention, and in the unlikely event of a leak, we take appropriate measures to contain the spread and clean up the situation, striving to minimize the impact on the environment.
+The NIDEC Group promotes the acquisition of ISO 14001 and ISO 45001 certification, and is building and operating a management system based on these standards.
+As part of this, we identify environmental aspects and hazard sources, conduct risk assessments, and determine control measures, striving to prevent chemical substance leaks and ensure emergency preparedness in the event of a disaster.
+We also conduct regular audits and education to raise employee awareness of pollution prevention, and in the unlikely event of a leak, we take appropriate measures to contain the spread and remediate the situation, striving to minimize the impact on the environment.

 Target

-In the seventh Mid-term Environmental Conservation Plan, we have set a target of "reducing emissions of volatile organic compounds (VOCs), which are one of the causes of air pollution, compared to the previous year," and we are managing our progress toward that goal.
-VOCs are also closely linked to health issues, and their management and reduction is important for achieving a sustainable environment.
+In the Seventh Mid-term Environmental Conservation Plan, we have set a target to "reduce volatile organic compounds (VOCs) emissions, which are one of the causes of air pollution, compared to previous year," and we are managing our progress toward that goal.
+VOCs are also closely linked to health issues, and their management and reduction are important for achieving a sustainable environment.

 The seventh mid-term environmental conservation plan

-Similarly, we manage emissions of NOx (nitrogen oxides) and SOx (sulfur oxides) as air pollutants.
-We will continue to work to reduce emissions of these air pollutants in order to achieve a sustainable environment.
+Similarly, we manage emissions for NOx (nitrogen oxides) and SOx (sulfur oxides) as air pollutants.
+In order to realize a sustainable environment, we will continue to work on reducing emissions of these air pollutants to realize a sustainable environment.

 Achievements and Actions